AdityaRathi-10/todo-app/README.md

 npm install
 ```

+4. Setup environment variables<br/>
+- Create a *.env* file in the root directory and set the environment variables as per the *.env.sample* file.

-4. Start the development server
+5. Start the development server
 ```bash
 npm start
 ```